Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study

 The haptic device also renders forces to the sonographer to mimic the sensation of a real US scan.

 The communication between the follower side and expert side of the system was built using the Web Real Time Communication (WebRTC) peer-to-peer architecture.
 This is described in detail and evaluated in \cite{Black:2024:TMRB, Black:2024}.
-The measured transducer force and pose, and the point-of-view video feed of the follower are sent to the expert while the expert's haptic device pose is transmitted to the follower, all over WebRTC.
-An additional WebRTC channel is used for exchanging control commands between the two sides of the system.
-The follower and expert communicate over an external video call.
+The measured transducer force and pose, and the point-of-view video feed of the follower are sent to the expert while the expert's haptic device pose is transmitted to the follower.
 The US image feed is shared over the Windows Phone Link app which allows the expert to view the US image and have complete real-time control of all the functions available on the Philips Lumify Ultrasound app, such as controlling the image parameters.
 The follower and expert communicate verbally over an external video call.